diconium/commerce-cif-hybris/customer-deployment/README.md

 and `bindings-namespace` (the namespace where the shared action packages is deployed - it can be same as `customer-namespace` although the idea is to share common actions across different projects)
 1. Run `yarn deploy` and guarantee all your actions were deployed in the path: `https://runtime.adobe.io/api/v1/web/<customer-namespace>/<customer-package>/<action>`
-1. Test a action to guarantee all is ok - e.g. `https://runtime.adobe.io/api/v1/web/<customer-namespace>/<customer-package>/searchProducts/`
+1. Test an action to guarantee all is ok - e.g. `https://runtime.adobe.io/api/v1/web/<customer-namespace>/<customer-package>/searchProducts/`
 1. Configure the api-gateway as described [here](https://github.com/adobe/commerce-cif-api)

 ## Package Versioning